The North Carolina International Terminal

 The entire project–the terminal and the related dredging and highway and rail improvements–has been estimated to cost over $4.4 billion.
 The business plan requires capture of container movements from other East Coast container terminals representing about fifteen times the current container movements at the Port of Wilmington, 20 miles upriver.
 The container terminal at Wilmington operates at well under its capacity, even with container handling charges much lower than those of other ports serving the region.
 Click here for more detail on the economic issues and several comprehensive reports.

 Needless to say, the environmental impacts of such a massive project would be very substantial.
-And although the North Carolina State Ports Authority has spent $7 million on studies, none of those studies have addressed environmental issues.
+And although the North Carolina State Ports Authority has spent over $10 million on studies, none of those studies have addressed environmental issues.
 Click here for more detail on the anticipated environmental consequences of the megaport project and some reports prepared by independent investigators.

 The proposed port would be located next to the Brunswick Nuclear Plant, with two reactors and an above-ground spent-fuel storage facility, and immediately downriver from the Military Ocean Terminal at Sunny Point, the largest ammunition transhipment facility in the world.
 This immediately comes to mind as a tempting target for terrorist attack, but an even greater problem is the magnification of the risk from ordinary accidents in the handling of hazardous materials, shipboard fires, containers lost overboard while approaching the coast, heavy truck traffic on local roads, and other potential calamities too numerous to mention.
 Click here for more detail.